 Football stadiums are not only used to organize a football game but are also used for multiple purposes.
 Being the most popular game on the planet, football stadiums are one of the biggest by capacity.
-Talking about the Biggest football stadiums by capacity in the world, we may think of the likes of Man United’s Old Trafford, Real Madrid’s Santiago Bernabeu, or Milan’s San Siro.
+Talking about the Biggest football stadiums by capacity in the world in 2023, we may think of the likes of Man United’s Old Trafford, Real Madrid’s Santiago Bernabeu, or Milan’s San Siro.
 But it’s not even close enough to make this top 10 list.

 10. Lusail Iconic Stadium – 80,000